Saptarshidas131/Saptarshidas131/README.md

 ### I am a Computer Science Engineer and Developer.

-- 🔭 I’m currently working on learning programming languages and Web Development
+- 🔭 I’m currently learning programming languages and Web Development
-- 🌱 I’m currently learning programming and making projects
+- 🌱 I’m currently working on some projects, which includes Java, Python, and Web Development
 - 👯 I’m looking to collaborate on open source and interesting projects
 - 💬 Ask me about C, C++, Java, Python, Web Development, Android, Machine Learning and Data Science
 - ⚡ Fun fact: Coding is Next to a Super Power.